UMLCloudComputing/photosky-activity/docs/web_docs/Part 2: Frontend Development and Integration/1-introduction-to-react-and-material-ui.md

 3. **Responsive Design**: Built-in responsiveness for various screen sizes.
 4. **Theming**: Comprehensive theming support for creating coherent designs.

+## Additional Libraries

+In addition to React and Material-UI, our PhotoSky application uses several other libraries to enhance its functionality:

+### Axios

+Axios is a popular, promise-based HTTP client for the browser and Node.js.
+We use it to make API calls to our backend services.

+### Notistack

+Notistack is a notification library for React applications.
+It provides an easy way to display snackbars (brief messages) in our app, which we use for user feedback on actions like image uploads or deletions.

+### @capacitor/camera

+This library, part of the Capacitor framework, allows us to access the device's camera functionality.
+We use it to enable users to take photos directly within our app.

+### @emotion/react and @emotion/styled

+These libraries provide efficient CSS-in-JS solutions, allowing us to write CSS directly in our JavaScript files.
+They work seamlessly with Material-UI for advanced styling capabilities.

-## Why React and Material-UI for PhotoSky?
+## Why These Technologies for PhotoSky?

-For our PhotoSky application, React and Material-UI offer several advantages:
+For our PhotoSky application, this combination of technologies offers several advantages:

 1. **Efficient Updates**: React's efficient rendering system is perfect for our image gallery, which will need to update as images are added or removed.
 2. **Component Reusability**: We can create reusable components for image cards, upload buttons, etc.
-3. **Responsive Design**: Material-UI's responsive components will ensure our app looks great on both desktop and mobile devices.
+3. **Responsive Design**: Material-UI's responsive components ensure our app looks great on both desktop and mobile devices.
-4. **Consistent Styling**: Material-UI will provide a cohesive look and feel across our application with minimal custom CSS.
+4. **Consistent Styling**: Material-UI provides a cohesive look and feel across our application with minimal custom CSS.
-5. **Rapid Development**: Using pre-built components will allow us to develop our UI quickly.
+5. **Enhanced User Experience**: Libraries like Notistack allow us to provide immediate feedback to users, improving the overall user experience.
+6. **Cross-Platform Compatibility**: Capacitor enables us to use native device features like the camera while maintaining a single codebase.
+7. **Efficient API Communication**: Axios simplifies our API calls and error handling.

 ## Setting Up Our React Project